Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 Effective communication is essential for people with FASD who won't get sarcasm, irony or often, jokes.
 Getting them to repeat instructions is also encouraged.

-But for individuals with FASD, sleep disorders are a specific problem.
-Lack of good sleep means that behavioural issues are elevated.
-Around 80% of parents and carers of children with FASD say their children have problem with sleep.
+But for those living with FASD, sleep disorders have been well-documented as a problem on a whole new level.
+Getting to sleep and staying asleep is very hard for them, and the lack of good sleep means that behavioural issues are elevated.
+Around 80% of parents and carers of children with FASD say their children have problems with sleep.
 These can include:

 • Frequently waking up at night